Voting in Chelmsford

 1. Find your Polling Location

-Please note that the use of cell phones is prohibited at the polls!
+Please note that talking or taking pictures on cell phones is prohibited at the polls!

 2. Check In